Set Up a Pay As You Go Business Model

 6. Add plan details:

-• Benefits: Add up to four benefits for each plan with a clear distinction and progression for each plan, with stronger benefits reserved for plans with a higher price.
-You can also write out the plan’s benefits in paragraph form.
+• Benefits: Add up to 4 benefits for each plan with a clear distinction and progression for each plan, with stronger benefits reserved for plans with a higher price.
+You can also write out the plan's benefits in paragraph form.

 7. Click Add Plan.